PaulHax/kwiver/README.rst

 Vital has minimal required dependencies (only Eigen_).
 C++ tests additionally rely on `Google Test`_.
-Arrows processes are structured so that the code that depends on an external package is in a directory with the major dependency name (e.g. vxl, ocv).
+Arrows are structured so that
+the code that depends on an external package is in a directory with the major dependency name (e.g. vxl, ocv).
 The dependencies can be turned ON or OFF through CMake variables.